-- Only the application supporting UPnP protocol can use this feature. - UPnP feature needs the support of operating system (e.g. Windows Vista/ Windows 7/ Windows 8, etc. Some of operating system need to install the UPnP components).
+- UPnP is enabled by default in this router. - Only the application supporting UPnP protocol can use this feature. - UPnP feature needs the support of operating system (e.g. Windows Vista/ Windows 7/ Windows 8, etc. Some of operating system need to install the UPnP components).